What I’m about to tell you is one of the most interesting things I’ve learned in a long time.

 In 2004, they brought in a tough new coach from Serbia: Ratomir Dujković.
 He relentlessly focused on discipline, toughness, goal-scoring and punctuality.
 He set high expectations for future success, telling them they could get into the semi-finals for the world cup if they worked hard.

-Sure enough, in 2006, with their great combination of present-focused creativity and a new future-focused desire to win, they almost won the World Cup, only losing to Brazil in the final game.
+Sure enough, in 2006, with their great combination of present-focused creativity and a new future-focused desire to win, they got their closest ever to winning the World Cup, only losing to Brazil in the 16th round.
 They did win the FIFA “Most Improved Team of the Year” award.